Yohann Sangaré

-Yohann Sangaré (born April 5, 1983) is a French professional basketball player who currently plays ASVEL Basket of the LNB Pro A.
+Yohann Sangaré (born 5 April 1983) is a French former professional basketball player.

 Professional career

 Sangare played in French League for ASVEL Basket, STB Le Havre, Orléans Loiret Basket and Chorale Roanne Basket.
 He also played two seasons in Italian Lega Basket Serie A for Armani Jeans Milano and Carife Ferrara.

 National team

 Sangaré played for the France national basketball team at the FIBA EuroBasket 2007.